n-kostadinov/n-kostadinov.github.io/_posts/2017-05-11-cnn-image-classification-cifar-10-stacked-inceptionV3.md

 # Image Classification with stacked GoogleLeNet

-This post builds on my two previous posts: [Convolutional neural network for image classification from scratch](http://machinememos.com/python/artificial%20intelligence/machine%20learning/cifar10/neural%20networks/convolutional%20neural%20network/dropout/image%20classification/2017/04/23/convolutional-neural-network-from-scratch.html) and [Image classification with pretrained CNN InceptionV3](http://machinememos.com/python/artificial%20intelligence/machine%20learning/cifar10/neural%20networks/convolutional%20neural%20network/googlelenet/inception/tensorflow/dropout/image%20classification/2017/05/04/cnn-image-classification-cifar-10-inceptionV3.html).
+This post builds on my two previous posts: [Convolutional neural network for image classification from scratch](http://machinememos.com/python/artificial%20intelligence/machine%20learning/cifar10/neural%20networks/convolutional%20neural%20network/dropout/image%20classification/2017/04/23/convolutional-neural-network-from-scratch.html) and [Image classification with pre-trained CNN InceptionV3](http://machinememos.com/python/artificial%20intelligence/machine%20learning/cifar10/neural%20networks/convolutional%20neural%20network/googlelenet/inception/tensorflow/dropout/image%20classification/2017/05/04/cnn-image-classification-cifar-10-inceptionV3.html).
 In [Convolutional neural network for image classification from scratch](http://machinememos.com/python/artificial%20intelligence/machine%20learning/cifar10/neural%20networks/convolutional%20neural%20network/dropout/image%20classification/2017/04/23/convolutional-neural-network-from-scratch.html) I built a small convolutional neural network (CNN) to classify images from the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
-My goal was to demonstrate how easy one can construct a neural network with descent accuracy (around 67%).
-Achieving an accuracy higher than that would required a deeper and wider neural network.
+My goal was to demonstrate how easy one can construct a neural network with decent accuracy (around 67%).
+Achieving an accuracy higher than that would require a deeper and wider neural network.
 Unfortunately, deeper and wider networks are often trained on multiple GPUs for several weeks.
-Hence, instead of training such a CNN from scrach in [Image classification with pretrained CNN InceptionV3](http://machinememos.com/python/artificial%20intelligence/machine%20learning/cifar10/neural%20networks/convolutional%20neural%20network/googlelenet/inception/tensorflow/dropout/image%20classification/2017/05/04/cnn-image-classification-cifar-10-inceptionV3.html) I showed how one could reuse an existing already pretrained one.
+Hence, instead of training such a CNN from scratch in [Image classification with pre-trained CNN InceptionV3](http://machinememos.com/python/artificial%20intelligence/machine%20learning/cifar10/neural%20networks/convolutional%20neural%20network/googlelenet/inception/tensorflow/dropout/image%20classification/2017/05/04/cnn-image-classification-cifar-10-inceptionV3.html) I showed how one could reuse an existing already pre-trained one.
 Indeed, I used GoogleLeNet and more specifically the InceptionV3 neural network and applied some "finetuning" by training only the last few layers of the neural network.
 As a matter of fact, I was able to reach an accuracy that is significantly higher - 79,85%.
 In this post I want to try another approach.
-The goal is to achieve similar and possibly higher accuracy in much less time and without applying any finetuing.
+The goal is to achieve similar and possibly higher accuracy in much less time and without applying any fine-tuning.
 So, instead of retraining the last few layers, the neural network can be put in a classifier stack as a first level classifier, so that its output is the input of a second level classifier.
 Continue reading below for more details.

 # Cifar-10 Image Dataset

-If you are already familiar with any of my previous posts about convolutional neural networks - [Convolutional neural network for image classification from scratch](http://machinememos.com/python/artificial%20intelligence/machine%20learning/cifar10/neural%20networks/convolutional%20neural%20network/dropout/image%20classification/2017/04/23/convolutional-neural-network-from-scratch.html) or [Image classification with pretrained CNN InceptionV3](http://machinememos.com/python/artificial%20intelligence/machine%20learning/cifar10/neural%20networks/convolutional%20neural%20network/googlelenet/inception/tensorflow/dropout/image%20classification/2017/05/04/cnn-image-classification-cifar-10-inceptionV3.html), you might want to skip the next sections and go directly to **Stacking InceptionV3**.
+If you are already familiar with any of my previous posts about convolutional neural networks - [Convolutional neural network for image classification from scratch](http://machinememos.com/python/artificial%20intelligence/machine%20learning/cifar10/neural%20networks/convolutional%20neural%20network/dropout/image%20classification/2017/04/23/convolutional-neural-network-from-scratch.html) or [Image classification with pre-trained CNN InceptionV3](http://machinememos.com/python/artificial%20intelligence/machine%20learning/cifar10/neural%20networks/convolutional%20neural%20network/googlelenet/inception/tensorflow/dropout/image%20classification/2017/05/04/cnn-image-classification-cifar-10-inceptionV3.html), you might want to skip the next sections and go directly to **Stacking InceptionV3**.

-The [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) consists of 60000 32x32 colour images in 10 categories - airplanes, dogs, cats, and other objects.
+The [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) consists of 60000 32x32 color images in 10 categories - airplanes, dogs, cats, and other objects.
 The dataset is divided into five training batches and one test batch, each with 10000 images.
 The test batch contains exactly 1000 randomly-selected images from each class.
 The training batches contain the remaining images in random order, but some training batches may contain more images from one class than another.
 Between them, the training batches contain exactly 5000 images from each class.
 Here are the classes in the dataset, as well as 10 random images from each:

 ![png](/assets/images/dataset_overview.jpg)